milkru/foton/README.md

 ## About
 Shader editor made using `Vulkan` which supports both `GLSL` and `HLSL` shaders.
+Currently supports only screen space shaders, similar to `ShaderToy`.
 Project is written for the `C++11` standard and `x64` system.
 Currently the code is tested only on `Windows`, using `MSVC` (Visual Studio) compiler. `Linux` and `Mac` are not completely supported at the moment, but it should be easy to port, since all third party libraries are cross platform.

 ![Example](https://github.com/milkru/data_resources/blob/main/foton/universe.png "Example")